 The company's cash and cash equivalents and investments are held at a large Canadian financial institution, which has no known liquidity problems.
 Any cash maintained in Ecuador is held in a wellestablished bank, with no known liquidity problems.
-The company's cash equivalent investments (presented as part of cash and cash equivalents) are comprised of financial instruments issued by a Canadian chartered bank, which carry a R1-High (DBRS) investment rating and are easily liquidated, as they mature daily.
+The company's cash equivalent investments (presented as part of cash and cash equivalents) comprise financial instruments issued by a Canadian chartered bank that carry R1-High (DBRS) investment ratings and mature in less than 90 days.
 The company's largest concentration of financial assets, investments, is exclusively in an instrument of a Canadian Crown corporation and carries an R1-High (DBRS) investment rating and is easily liquidated.
 The company has no investments in asset-backed commercial paper.
 The company manages counterparty credit risk by regularly monitoring counterparty credit ratings.

 The company's accounts receivable consist mainly of GST receivable due from the Government of Canada.
-The EIA deposits included in other assets are held in a major US bank and are comprised of financial instruments issued by a large US bank.
+The EIA deposits in the amount of US\$1,900,000 included in other assets are held in a major US bank and comprise financial instruments issued by a large US bank.

-The convertible loan in the amount of \$1,098,000 is due from Q2 Gold, a related company, and its subsidiaries.
+The convertible loan in the amount of \$1,185,000 is due from Q2 Gold, a related company, and its subsidiaries.
 Q2 Gold's assets are primarily made up of concessions located in Ecuador which are believed to have gold resource potential.
 The convertible loan is collateralized by the assets of Q2 Gold, which are considered to have a fair value greater than their net book value.